clavery/pwa-kit-vite-minimal/README.md

 - [ ] Add push command
 - [ ] Add helmet
 - [ ] static file serving of root assets (worker/favicon) - right now the main handler serves these as the rendered app html

+## Support / License

+**This project should not be treated as Salesforce Product.** It is an example implementation.
+Customers and partners use this at-will with no expectation of roadmap, technical support, defect resolution, production-style SLAs.

+This project is maintained by the **Salesforce Community**.
+Salesforce Commerce Cloud or Salesforce Platform Technical Support do not support this project or its setup.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.